This brief tutorial shows students and new users how to install Windows 10 Pro on VirtualBox virtualization software.

 Save the settings and start the virtual machine.

-When you boot up, you should see Windows 10 boot screen as shown below.
-Click Next to continue
+You should see the Windows 10 boot screen when you boot up, as shown below.
+Click Next to continue.

-On the next screen, select the operating system you wish to install and click Next.
-If a single OS is on the DVD, you may not see the screen.
+Select the operating system you wish to install on the next screen and click Next.
+You may not see the screen if a single OS is on the DVD.

-On the next screen, choose Custom: Install Windows only (advanced) and continue
+Select Custom: Install Windows only (advanced) on the next screen and continue.

-Next, choose the drive to install Windows 10 Pro on and click Next to continue.
+Next, choose the drive to install Windows 10 Pro and click Next to continue.

 Configure Windows 10 Pro

-After the guest machine has rebooted, you are now ready to configure Windows 10.
+After the guest machine has rebooted, you can configure Windows 10.
 Choose your region (timezone) and continue.

 Next, select your keyboard layout and continue.

-Then choose the type of select to use. personal use or for an organization. usually a business entity.
+Then, choose the select to use.
+Personal use or for an organization—usually a business entity.

-Next, choose to create an offline account if you don’t want to use Microsoft online account to log on. the offline account type is the one used in previous versions of Windows when you type a username and password to sign on to the computer.
+Next, create an offline account if you don’t want to use a Microsoft online account to log on.
+The offline account type is used in previous versions of Windows when you type a username and password to sign on to the computer.

-You’ll then be prompted to create a username and password and hint.
+You’ll then be prompted to create a username, password, and hint.

 When you log on to Windows 10, you should first install VirtualBox guest additions software.

-Doing this should insert a virtual CD/DVD drive onto the guest’s machine. if you don’t get an installation launcher, browse File Explorer to the D drive and double-click it. this should start the installation.
+To do this, a virtual CD/DVD drive should be inserted into the guest’s machine.
+If you don’t get an installation launcher, browse File Explorer to the D drive and double-click it.
+This should start the installation.
 Reboot after that.

 This is it. a new Windows 10 guest machine should be ready to use